haveno-dex/haveno/docs/installing.md

 ## Deploy

 If you are a *screen* user, simply run `make deploy`.
 This command will open all needed Haveno instances (seednode, user1, user2, arbitrator) using *screen*.
-If this is the first time launching the arbitrator desktop application, register the arbitrator as explained in step 3 below.

 If you don't use *screen*, open 4 terminal windows and run in each one of them: